 What is a barcode?

-Barcodes are used for a number of different reasons, including tracking stock levels, prices, and products for centralised recording in a computer software system.
+Barcodes are used for a number of different reasons, including tracking stock levels, prices, and products for centralized recording in a computer software system.

 Do you know where the first barcode appeared?
 This was actually back in 1974, with the barcode featuring on a packet of chewing gum from the Wrigley Company.